 Our ministries include small Bible study groups, help support the Pregnancy Resource Center in St. Cloud, donate to the local food bank in Cokato, and volunteer to deliver Meals on Wheels in the Cokato area, just to name a few ministries.
 Along with volunteer work there are a number of missionaries we help support.

-Pastor Rob Edwards is our senior pastor, with Pastor Mark Olson assisting in pastoral duties.
-Pastor Mark also leads the youth group and directs the church choir.
+Pastor Mark Olson is our current pastor.
+Pastor Mark also leads the youth group and directs the church choir (when they can meet).
 Monica Berg staffs our office a few days a week, and Emily Anderson is the Sunday School superintendent.